-Seattle’s mega-commuters: We are spending more time than ever traveling to work
+Seattle’s mega-commuters: We spend more time than ever traveling to work

 “I had no idea it was this insane,” Seattle newcomer Colleen Williams said about her 90-minute commute from Rainier Valley to Bellevue.
-The region’s growth of mega-commuters ranks among the top in the nation — trailing only the Bay Area’s tech hub.
+The region’s growth of mega-commuters ranks among the top in the nation, writes FYI Guy.

 Ryan Maas knew, of course, that Seattle was more expensive than Omaha.
 Even so, he found himself caught off guard by the grim reality of the real-estate market here.